CALIL/sabatomap/plugins/cordova-plugin-network-information/README.md

 During initial startup, the first offline event (if applicable) takes at least a second to fire.

-### Windows Phone 7 Quirks

-When running in the Emulator, the `connection.status` is always unknown, so this event does _not_ fire.

-### Windows Phone 8 Quirks

-The Emulator reports the connection type as `Cellular`, which does not change, so the event does _not_ fire.

 ## online

 This event fires when an application goes online, and the device